Planning for College

 Additionally, the Department of Veteran's Affairs office offers assistance.
 If you (or your spouse) are a veteran, or a dependent of a veteran, you may be eligible for educational benefits.
 Information is available at www.gibill.va.gov.

-Explore Investment Opportunities available for those who still have a few years before the student enrolls.
+These opportunities available for those who still have a few years before the student enrolls.

 If you have any questions concerning the financial aid process please contact our Financial Aid Office.